AdobeDocs/experience-platform.en/help/data-governance/labels/api.md

 # Manage data usage labels using APIs

+This document provides steps on how to manage data usage labels at the dataset- and field-level using the Dataset Service API and [DULE Policy Service API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/dule-policy-service.yaml).

 The Dataset Service API allows you to programmatically manage usage labels for datasets.
 It is part of Adobe Experience Platform's data catalog capabilities, but is separate from the Catalog Service API which manages dataset metadata.

-This document provides steps on how to manage data usage labels at the dataset- and field-level using the Dataset Service API.
+The DULE Policy Service API provides several endpoints that allow you to create and managed custom usage labels for your organization.

 ## Getting started